Characterization of SRB Measures for Random Dynamical Systems in a Banach space: Nonuniform hyperbolic theory

-For each $W \in \xi_{\omega}$, we call $W$ is a \textit{unstable leave} of $\cS_{\omega}$.
-Since $S_{\omega}$ is contained in the finite union of unstable stacks of local unstable manifolds.
-By Lemma \ref{GUStacks}, one can easily deduced that $\eta_{\omega}$ is a measurable partition of $\cS_{\omega}$.
-We call the set $\cS$ as a random unstable stack with the center $x_{\ast}$.
+Each element $W \in \xi_{\omega}$ is called an \textit{unstable leave} of $\cS_{\omega}$.
+Since $S_{\omega}$ is contained in the finite union of unstable stacks of local unstable manifolds, it follows that $\eta_{\omega}$ is a measurable partition of $\cS_{\omega}$ (by Lemma \ref{GUStacks}).
+We refer to the set $\cS$ as a random unstable stack with the center $x_{\ast}$.